eduardz1/Master-Thesis/chapters/theory.typ

 === The TAU Performance System <tau-sect>

 In the first benchmarks we used TAU as a platform to analyze the performance metrics of our program for different use cases.
+In @paraprof-3D-visualization, @paraprof-function-table, and @paraprof-summary we will see some of the available visualization options available in the software.
 On Linux, TAU needs to be compiled specifically with the options needed to instruct the application we are targeting.
 The way that automatic TAU instrumentation works, is by wrapping the Fortran compiler and preprocessing the source code with a specific `Makefile`.
 For example, for my use case, I used the `Makefile.tau-mpi-pdt-openmp` `Makefile`, which enables the instrumentation of @MPI and OpenMP calls, as well as the @PDT for source code analysis.
 For source code analysis, a new toolkit is being developed, based on @LLVM, called SALT @x-SALT.
 I did not have the opportunity to test it, because it would require working closer with the @LLVM Flang compiler (see @flang) and currently relies on minor patches to the @LLVM codebase, but it certainly seems like a promising replacement for @PDT.

 Once the data are collected, it can be visualized using the `paraprof` tool, which is part of the TAU suite.
 It provides a graphical interface to explore the profiling data, including function call graphs, time spent in each function, and more.
 It also supports 3D visualization of the profiling data, which can be useful for understanding the performance characteristics of the application.

-In @paraprof-summary, we can see a visualization of a simulation for the 2D elastic case using a mesh of 100 thousand cells, polynomials of order 9 and executed on a single node with 2 #math.times 24 cores Zen4 @CPU:short:pl.
-It was configured with 8 @MPI processes and 6 OpenMP threads per process.
-As we can see, in this case, the entirety of the time is spent on building the matrices for the @HDG method.
-In particular, the `hdg_build_quadrature_int_2D` routine, which is responsible for building the quadrature matrices for the 2D case, accounts for more than half of the program's runtime.
-The `hdg_build_Ainv_2D` routine, which is responsible for building the inverse of the matrix, accounts for a significant portion of the time as well.
-The graph might be a bit misleading in the sense that, for `hdg_build_Ainv_2D`, the time spent on @LAPACK:short to inverse the matrix should also be added to the time spent on the routine.
-As #cite(<x-DontInvertThatMatrix>, form: "prose") mentions, it is usually more computationally efficient to solve the linear system directly, rather than inverting the matrix.
-Originally, the reasoning for computing the inverse was that it was reused in other computations later on in the program.
-This is something that I will explore in more detail in @red-mat-inv.
-In @paraprof-summary we also noticed that 3 threads of each @MPI process are unused, meaning that greater parallelization can be achieved even on CPU.

-In @paraprof-3D-visualization, we can see how, with ParaProf, it is easy to visualize the behavior of a parallel and distributed program over time, thanks to the 3D visualization capabilities.
-In @paraprof-function-table we can see the function table, which helps with interactively navigating the call graph, a very valuable feature for understanding the performance characteristics of unfamiliar code, whilst providing performance metrics such as number of calls and inclusive/exclusive time per call.

-While the 2D elastic case was the one we were mostly focused on in the parallelization, each configurations differs greatly from one another.
-For 3D configurations, we noticed that initializing the Cartesian mapping in `dg_init_cartesian_map` was one of the slowest routines, depending on the mesh size, that could have more impact than the @MUMPS factorization step.
-A peculiarity of using a direct solver instead of an iterative one, is that the factorization step for the sparse matrix is done only once before solving for many right-hand sides, but this operation is order of magnitudes slower than the solving step.
-Other configurations, with varying polynomial orders, are bottlenecked by file I/O and would benefit from distributing the file I/O across the @MPI processes or the usage of distributed storage solutions.

-The complicated configuration and the need to recompile the code each time with different compiler wrappers made it cumbersome to use in the long run, for the later benchmarks we instead used the `gprofng` tool, which enabled faster iterations and broader compatibility in the clusters.

 #figure(
   image("../resources/imgs/paraprof_3D_visualization.png"),